 Cambridge juniors to earn international honours include Tayla Christensen and Katie Hoye (Football Ferns), Jamie Woodlock (NZ U–17s and Papua New Guinea national squad), and Che Bunce (All Whites).

-Winners of the Jim Barry Player’s Player of the Year awards are listed here.
+Winners of the Jim Barry Memorial Shield, awarded for the annual Player’s Player of the Year award, are listed here.

 Our club’s record in league competitions can be found here.

 Our club’s record in the Chatham Cup can be found here.